 - Kick off the report run during off hours.
 It'll run faster, and it won't be competing for server resources with users.

-Keep test center running efficiently by following these tips.
+Keep the Test Center running efficiently by following these tips:

 - Keep the number of test cases in a test run to 4,000 or fewer.
 This ensures that when a test cycle is generated, it runs smoothly.